Skip to content

 Standards

-Reference vocabularies for ISO standards — not model elements, but definitions you can reference via rdfs:seeAlso:
+Reference vocabularies for ISO standards — not model elements, but formal definitions you can reference via rdfs:seeAlso or align your ontologies against:

 How the pieces connect

 All ontologies import arch:core.
-This means an ArchiMate Application Component, a Backstage Component, and a C4 Container are all arch:Element instances.
+This means an ArchiMate Application Component, a Backstage Component, a C4 Container, and an EDGY Object are all arch:Element instances.
 They can participate in the same views, be governed by the same SHACL shapes, and be traversed in the same SPARQL queries.

 Extensions compose freely with modeling languages.
 You can attach ad:Decision instances to ArchiMate elements, link timefw:FitAssessment to applications, or connect aigov:AISystem governance wrappers to mlsys:MLModel instances.
 The shared arch:core foundation makes this work without custom integration code.